datanav/docs/configuration.rst

         "some_other_property": "Some other value"
     }

-As for the SMS sink, you can either supply a subject or body template embedded in the entities you write to the sink.
+As for the :ref:`SMS sink <smsmessage_sink>`, you can either supply a subject or body template embedded in the entities you write to the sink.
 You can also reference filenames either in the config or embedded in the entities.

 Example of filenames referenced in the config: